 Every MPH student is required to develop a portfolio that describes the student’s experiences, accomplishments and mastery of competencies during the MPH Program.
 The portfolio is intended to be relevant to professional development, and to assess educational outcomes for students in the Master of Public Health Program.

-The integrative learning experience represents a culminating experience and takes many forms, including a practice-based project, integrative culminating seminar, participation in a graduation poster session and a written product.
+The integrated learning experience represents a culminating experience and takes many forms, including a practice-based project, integrated culminating seminar, participation in a graduation poster session and a written product.
 The student produces a high-quality written product that is appropriate for the student’s educational and professional objectives.

 The written product may include the following: